 16. Mailman School Scholars

 Established by an anonymous donor in 2007, this resource provides need-based financial aid to master’s degree students.

 Employees of the Department of Citywide Administrative Services in the City of New York are eligible to apply for this scholarship.
 The program covers half the cost of tuition, up to three tuition points per semester.
 Mayor’s Graduate Scholars continue their employment while participating in this program.
 A separate application is required and available online or by writing to: Mayor’s Graduate Scholarship Program, 1 Centre Street (Room 2435), New York, NY 10007.

-This award provides need-based financial aid for Mailman School students and is funded by students, alumni, and friends of the Mailman School.
+This award provides need-based financial aid for Mailman School students who have demomstrated a level of leadership throughout their academic and professional career.
+It is funded by students, alumni, and friends of the Mailman School.

 This fellowship provides aid for a full-time student pursuing an MPH or Executive MPH in public health with a concentration in substance abuse prevention and public policy.
 Eligible candidates must have proven training in psychiatry and substance abuse treatment and/or equivalent experience.
 Preference is given to applicants who have trained at Beth Israel Hospital or a Columbia University affiliated institution.
 This fellowship was established by Dr. Elizabeth Trussell in honor of her late husband, Ray E. Trussell, MD, dean of the Mailman School of Public Health from 1955 to 1968.

 Established by the Jerome L. Greene Foundation, this fellowship provides aid for students pursuing an MPH/MSW degree or with a related interest in social work.

 Established by Richard and Elizabeth Witten, this scholarship provides aid for a student interested in the care and treatment of people with AIDS/HIV in South Africa.
 Evidence of interest, including academic background and/or experience in this field, must be included in the admissions application.